-Robert Mugabe - hero, or villain?
+Robert Mugabe - hero or villain?

-However, it may be that by siding with his wife in the battle to succeed him, he has gone too far, and lost the support of the military leaders, who have kept him in power until now.
+They were incensed when he sacked his long-time ally, Vice-President Emmerson Mnangagwa, paving the way for his much younger wife Grace to succeed him, fearing it meant the end for them as the powers behind the throne.

-At the age of 93, his health has visibly deteriorated over the past year or so, even though he was still officially going to seek re-election next year.
+He had survived numerous previous crises and predictions of his demise but with his powers failing at the age of 93, his former comrades-in-arms turned on him, favouring Mr Mnangagwa.

-Before the 2008 elections, he said: "If you lose an election and are rejected by the people, it is time to leave politics."
+Before the 2008 elections, Mr Mugabe said: "If you lose an election and are rejected by the people, it is time to leave politics."

 But after coming second to Morgan Tsvangirai, Mr Mugabe displayed more characteristic defiance, swearing that "only God" could remove him from office.